codesport/php-rest-api/README.md

 # 2019 Updates

-1. Updated DocBlock in `class-statistics.php` with instructions on how to use the class
+1. Updated DocBlock in [`class-statistics.php`] with instructions on how to use the class
-2. Corrected calculation of the median in `class-statistics.php`
+2. Corrected [calculation of the median](https://github.com/codesport/php-rest-api/blob/php-class-updates/src/class-statistics.php#L190) in `class-statistics.php`
-3. Made computed properties private for encapsulation purposes.
-Accessing of computed  properties are now only allowed via setter and getter methods
+3. Made [computed properties private](https://github.com/codesport/php-rest-api/blob/php-class-updates/src/class-statistics.php#L46) for encapsulation purposes.
+Accessing of computed  properties are now only allowed via setter and getter methods.
+To illustrate:

 ```php